pyeventsourcing/eventsourcing/docs/topics/application.rst

 use alternative persistence infrastructure.
 To use alternative persistence infrastructure, you will need to set the environment variable ``PERSISTENCE_MODULE`` to an alternative persistence module.
-Using alternative persistence infrastructure will may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.
+Using alternative persistence infrastructure may involve setting further environment variables, perhaps to configure access to a real database, such as a database name, a user name, and a password.

 For example, to use the library's :ref:`SQLite infrastructure <SQLite>`, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.sqlite"``.
-When using the library's SQLite infrastructure, the environment variable ``SQLITE_DBNAME`` must also be set.
-This value will be passed to Python's :func:`sqlite3.connect`.
+The environment variable ``SQLITE_DBNAME`` must also be set.
+This value will be passed to Python's :func:`sqlite3.connect` function.

 .. code-block:: python